 The beauty of modern web design can be found in the widespread advancement of visual and dynamic effects.
-CSS3 has taken the design world to another level with independent animation properties.
-But digging even further you’ll notice that open source code has revolutionized the process of creating and using such a code library.
+CSS3 took the design world to another level with independent animation properties.
+But digging even further, you’ll notice that open-source code has revolutionized the process of creating and using such a code library.

 HTML5 is the future of layout rendering and Chart.js is here to usher data charts into that future.
 Chart.js is perhaps the classic open source library for generating any type of data chart, graph, or visualization element.